 The world’s biggest entertainment company has proven to connect generations for years and years.
-In fact, our consumer research in EMEA shows that Disney is recognised as the number one well-known brand and 43% owns and/or uses a Disney product4.
+In fact, our consumer research in EMEA shows that Disney is recognized as the number one well-known brand and 43% own and/or use a Disney product4.

 Especially Frozen has incredible appeal to kids aged between 4 and 12.
 91% have watched the first Frozen movie2.
 Despite the release of Frozen 2 already last year, the fanbase remains strong – in some countries the popularity has even increased compared to last year2!
 But why is Frozen so popular?
 Frozen appeals to both boys and girls, and the heroines of the movie are authentic and real.
 The story is not focused on finding a prince but more relatable as it tells the importance of sister love and girl power.